HackGT/registration/README.md

 # HackGT Registration

+## Special Branch for HackGT 7

+:warning: **This branch of Registration contains auto-accept logic for some branches.
+Branch off of the `master` branch instead** :warning:

+# About

 **Powerful and extensible registration system for hackathons and other large events**

 [Check it out running in production](https://registration.hack.gt) for HackGT 4: New Heights!